English

 Each year we see graduates go on to excellent graduate programs or begin careers in a variety of fields, including teaching (at all levels, at home and abroad), marketing, professional writing, community outreach/nonprofit work, banking, management, and work in the film and publishing industries.

 The Whitworth English faculty includes Christian scholars and creators specializing in British and American literature, creative writing, and composition and rhetoric.
-Our students have the opportunity to take traditional literature and writing courses alongside courses that investigate subjects such as digital composition, public discourse and rhetoric, professional writing, community art, film, and publishing.
+Our students have the opportunity to take traditional literature and writing courses alongside courses that investigate subjects such as digital composition, public discourse and rhetoric, professional writing, community art, film and publishing.
 We are committed to mentoring and guiding our students through their studies, and we love to see the hallways, offices and student-lounge space in Westminster Hall (our departmental home) full of enthusiastic students.
 Our students complete a senior portfolio process during which they refine their professional documents, consider career pathways, and work directly with a mentoring faculty member to revise and reflect on major writing projects.
 As we work to prepare our students for professional success, we also hope to pass on to them our own love of reading, writing, language and storytelling in all forms.
 Through our teaching, our research and writing, and our shared community events, we hope to encourage our students to live lives of spiritual commitment, resolved to act as stewards of God’s creation while promoting civil and personal justice, at home and in the community.

 The English major prepares students as follows: